jsabater/calabruix/content/posts/proxmox/pve/cloud-init/index.md

   | grep debian-13-genericcloud-amd64.qcow2
 ```

-Optionally, copy the `qcow2` image to the rest of nodes:
+Optionally, copy the `qcow2` image to the rest of nodes (adapt to your cluster):

 ```bash
 NUM_NODES=$(pvecm nodes | grep -cE '^\s+[0-9]+\s+[0-9]+\s+proxmox[0-9]+')